agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 - In high-demand markets
 - Coached on salary negotiation

-Asking the respondant's gender was only added to the survey later, so around a third of the data does not have that information.
+Asking the respondant's gender was added to the survey late, so around a third of the data does not have that information.
 This leaves us 79 men and 28 women.
 Not a huge sample, but better than nothing.

 Of course, this low number of woman might itself be a further bias: Insight